What are B Shares?

 - The investors of such shares enjoy lower voting rights.

-- The holders of Class B are given lesser priority in the event of dividend distribution as compared to the holders of Class A.
+- The holders of Class B are given lesser priority in the event of dividend distribution than the holders of Class A.

-This has been a guide to B Shares.
-Here we discuss examples of Class B shares along with its advantages, disadvantages and differences with class A shares.
+This has been a guide to what are B Shares.
+Here we explain vs A shares along with examples, advantages, and disadvantages.
 You can learn more about finance from the following articles –